themese/fathom-jokes/README.md

 As the main focus of the website is to display a joke, I didn't want to go with anything fancy that would override the scope of this, I want to be very clear and concise.
 Go to the website, get a joke, click the website/joke and get the punchline, laugh.
 I thought about making different type of website, even including a menu to obtain all jokes, but I decided it was irrelevant.
 If this was a real product, we would only care about the user getting the joke with minimal intrusion, hence I decided to just do that, to get a joke.

+Also, the color choice is in order to reflect this.
+You get something more bright with the setup, then something dark that opposes to the setup color whenever the punchline appears just to create this dynamism and contrast.
+This was my decision to create a bit of fun!